Dutch

 Moritz Negwer (Nijmegen) Whole-brain, three-dimensional visualization of parvalbumin neurons and perineuronal nets (15')

-Martijn Selten (London, United Kingdom) Tba (15')
+Martijn Selten (London, United Kingdom) Mechanisms of homeostatic regulation in PV interneurons (15')

 Ronald van Kesteren (Amsterdam) Selective interneuron vulnerability in a mouse model of Alzheimer’s disease (15')